open-telemetry/semantic-conventions/docs/attributes-registry/user.md

 **[3]:** The `user.id`, when populated, is expected to be generated before user is authenticated and SHOULD NOT change after the user logs in.
 In browser scenarios `user.id` is usually stored in cookies.
 It's NOT RECOMMENDED to populate this attribute when unauthenticated users are not tracked or identified by the system.
 It can be a random guid or a hash of the user's IP address.
-This is different from `user.hash` which is a hash of a known `user.id` or `user.name`.
+This is different from `user.hash` which is a hash of a known `user.authentication.id` or `user.name`.